mdanny/e-commerce-course-project/readme.md

 1. install nodejs (brew install node for OSX users)
 2. install elasticsearch (brew install elasticsearch for OSX users)
 3. from the terminal cd into the "e-commerce-course-project"
-4. Get MongoDB, in our example we used free clound mongoDB services that offers [www.mlab.com](https://mlab.com)
+4. get MongoDB, in our example we used free clound mongoDB services that offers [www.mlab.com](https://mlab.com)
-5. Get Stripe accaunt www.stripe.com
+5. get Stripe accaunt www.stripe.com
 6. configure the application
 ⋅⋅* edit ```config/secret.js``` with your mongoDB credentials that can be created on [www.mlab.com](https://mlab.com) ⋅⋅* edit ```public/js/custom.js``` with your Stripe test public key that can be created [www.stripe.com](https://dashboard.stripe.com/account/apikeys)